elfsternberg/riggedregex/README.md

 compile-time with the rest of the code.

 The best thing I've learned is that many Haskell idioms do port over easily to Rust.
-Looking at the Rust version of `accept` and comparing it to the Haskell above, you can readily see just how straightforward it translates.
+Looking at the Rust version of `accept` in the first two examples and comparing them to the Haskell, you can readily see just how straightforward it translates.

 On the other hand, Haskell's ability to define list processing recursively really shines in the definitions of `split` and `parts`, which are both three lines long in Haskell, but 21 and 29 lines long respectively, in Rust.

+The other thing is that the "Rigged Kleene regular expressions in Haskell with Parse Forests" makes me unhappy; I don't have a good theoretical model for the change I made.
+My expectation is that "one" here isn't just one, but also carries with it knowledge of what that "one-ness" means; the zero/one relationship sustains as far as the poset is concerned, but the one value now carries knowledge the semiring needs to assemble the resulting parse forest.
+This is similar to Matt Might's "smart epsilons," but I haven't gotten there yet.

 ## LICENSE